Winnings FAQ

 Can I claim a prize on a multidraw ticket before all the drawings have occurred?

 Yes!
-The multidraw features on the Lottery's draw-style games allows players to purchase plays for multiple drawings, up to 14 for Pick 3 and Pick 4 and up to 20 for Powerball, Mega Millions, Lotto and Easy 5.
+The multidraw features on the Lottery's draw-style games allows players to purchase plays for multiple drawings, up to 14 for Pick 3, Pick 4 and Pick 5, and up to 20 for Powerball, Mega Millions, Lotto and Easy 5.
 If you win a prize during one of the drawings, you do not have to wait until the last drawing has occurred before collecting those winnings.
 When you cash a winning multidraw ticket with drawings still remaining, the Lottery's terminal system will print out an exchange ticket good for the balance of the remaining drawings and with the same numbers as on your original ticket.
 The retailer will retain the original ticket as it is no longer valid and give your exchange ticket with your winnings.

 Can I get cash instead when I win a FREE ticket on a scratch-off?